Last updated: November 2021

 The Global Steering Group for Impact Investment (GSG) respects your privacy and is committed to protecting your personal information.

-This privacy notice will inform you how we collect and look after your personal information in accordance with the EU General Data Protection Regulation (the GDPR) and tell you about your privacy rights and how the law protects you.
-This privacy notice is provided in a layered format so you can click through to the specific areas set out below.
+This privacy notice will explain how we collect and look after your personal information in accordance with UK General Data Protection Regulation (the GDPR) and tell you about your privacy rights and how the law protects you.

 This privacy notice tells you what to expect when GSG collects and processes your personal information.

 It is important that you read this privacy notice together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 GSG is the controller and responsible for your personal data (collectively referred to as ‘we’, ‘us’ or ‘our’ in this privacy notice).

 Legal basis for processing personal information

 Under the GDPR, we must have a legal basis for processing your personal information.
 In the situations described in the next section, we process your personal information for one of the legal bases set out below.

 - Legitimate interests*.
 We may process your information where it is in our legitimate interests to do so as an organisation and without prejudicing your interests or fundamental rights and freedoms.
 It is in our interests to ensure that our processes and systems operate effectively and to process information to help us achieve our mission to improve the lives of people by making global connections amongst those interested in impact investment.

 - Consent**.
 We may process your information where you give us your consent to do so.
 You have the right to withdraw this consent at any time by contacting us at firstname.lastname@example.org